alamehan/nice-list/README.md

   * [Speecy](https://www.ccleaner.com/speccy) - Fast, lightweight, advanced system information tool for your PC.
   * [SHAREit](https://shareit.one/pc/) - Allows you to share all kind of files from one device to another.
   * [WinRar](https://www.win-rar.com/) - Windows data compression tool that focuses on the RAR and ZIP formats.
+  * [Greenshot](https://getgreenshot.org/) - Greenshot is the most awesome tool for making screenshots.
   * [Actual Multiple Monitor](https://www.actualtools.com/multiplemonitors/) - Improves Windows UI when working with several monitors at once.

 * File & Folder Protector